anovos/anovos-docs/docs/using-anovos/setting-up/on_aks.md

 -   Install Anovos
 (This step is required everytime when we want to use the updated Anovos code)
 ```
+# install build, required only the first time
+$ pip3 install build

 # go to the root folder of Anovos repo and build python wheel file
 $ python3 -m build --wheel --outdir dist/ .